 Shortly after the Honda/Toyota collaboration, cybersecurity experts in China successfully hacked into a Tesla Motors Inc. (NASDAQ:TSLAC) Model S. Now, General Motors Co.
-(NYSE:GMC) is looking at hacker-repelling systems developed by Boeing Co.
+(NYSE:GMD) is looking at hacker-repelling systems developed by Boeing Co.
 (NYSE:BAC) and other defense companies.

 Self-driving Slow Down